LizardByte/Sunshine/docs/source/about/guides/linux/headless_ssh.rst

    So I asked `reddit
    <https://www.reddit.com/r/linux_gaming/comments/14htuzv/does_sshing_into_host_trigger_udev_rule_on_the/>`__.
    I discovered that SSH sessions are not the same as a physical login.
-   I suppose it's not possible for SSH to trigger a udev rule.
+   I suppose it's not possible for SSH to trigger a udev rule or create a physical login session.

 **Setup Script**